albinscode/jaxb-binding-namespace-demo/README.md

 This tiny project allows to show constraints when dealing with `import` or `include` xsd tags.

+The idea is to understand XML/XSD constraints to choose right model depdending of our developping needs...

 # Presentation of the data model

 The demonstration model is a `Library` which is a set of `Book` and `Author`.